 Financing of implementation support

-This implementation support is financed mainly by the EU.
-In addition to the EUR 193 million committed to financing housing projects and the approximately EUR 1 million channelled to UNHCR, the European Commission has made a bilateral contribution of EUR 43 million to finance such implementation support measures.
+This implementation support was financed mainly by the EU.
+In addition to the EUR 193 million committed to financing housing projects and the approximately EUR 1 million channelled to UNHCR, the European Commission made a bilateral contribution of EUR 43 million to finance such implementation support measures.
 Other Donor countries also committed further funds to that purpose: Germany EUR 1 million, Norway EUR 0.6 million, Switzerland EUR 0.5 million, and Spain EUR 0.3 million.